facebook/react-devtools/README.md

 ### The React Tab Doesn't Show Up?

-The current version of React Developer Tools is not compatible with all build systems.
-It tries to load the React runtime by either detecting a global called `React`, or by calling `require('React')` or `require('react')` in the global scope.
-Your page needs to support this to be compatible with the Developer Tools.
+The "React" tab won't show up if React can't communicate with the devtools.
+When the page loads, the devtools sets a global named `__REACT_DEVTOOLS_GLOBAL_HOOK__`, then React communicates with that hook during initialization.

+(In React 0.11 and older, it was necessary to expose a global called `React` for the devtools to function.)

 You can test this on the [React website](http://facebook.github.io/react/) or by inspecting [Facebook](https://www.facebook.com/).